Investing Ideas

 Assets that have passed rigid fundamental and structural criteria — curated using the What Would Joel Do method and updated only when a new opportunity genuinely qualifies.

-All assets below have passed the WWJD screening criteria.
+All assets below have passed the WWJD research criteria.
 Organized by the month they were added.

-Viant Technology is a demand-side AdTech platform operating in a high-competition space alongside TTD, APP, and MGNI — but trading at a fraction of their valuations.
-With a PEG ratio of 0.92, the market is underpricing its 25%+ annualized growth trajectory.
-A tight public float of 18.84M shares combined with 73.6% insider ownership creates a structural scarcity setup: when institutional volume enters, supply is severely limited.
-Elite gross margins of 67% and a forward P/E that compresses to 23.5x as earnings expand make this a classic mispriced growth engine — not a value trap.
+Viant Technology is a demand-side AdTech platform operating alongside TTD, APP, and MGNI — but trading at a fraction of their valuations.
+With a PEG ratio of 0.92, the market is underpricing its strong annualized growth trajectory.
+A tight public float combined with high insider ownership creates a structural scarcity setup: when institutional volume enters, supply is severely limited.
+Elite gross margins and a rapidly compressing forward P/E make this a classic mispriced growth opportunity.
 The price target of $17.77 represents approximately 57% upside from current levels.
 Read the full analysis →

 Be the First to Know When Something Qualifies

-We use the What Would Joel Do (WWJD) method — an investing framework developed around Joel Rodney Harrison’s approach to identifying deeply discounted, fundamentally sound assets with the potential for explosive, asymmetric returns.
-The core idea is simple: scan aggressively for good stocks at any point in the market cycle, but only commit when the data is airtight.
-Quality and structure matter more than timing.
+We use the What Would Joel Do (WWJD) method — an investing framework developed by Joel Rodney Harrison for identifying deeply discounted, fundamentally sound assets with the potential for explosive, asymmetric returns.
+The research is done for you — so you get the output without having to do the work yourself.

 Ideas are organized by the month and year they were added.
-Each entry includes the key qualifying metrics, a short thesis summary, and a link to the full written analysis.
-This page will be updated whenever a new asset clears the criteria — no more, no less.
+Each entry includes key metrics, a short thesis summary, and a link to the full written analysis.
+This page is updated whenever a new asset clears the research criteria — no more, no less.

-Most stocks never make it.
-Here is the exact workflow every idea goes through before it is published.
+Visit Joel’s YouTube Channel →Most stocks never make it.
+Here is how every idea is evaluated before it is published.

 Technical Confirmation

-For anything that passes, we build a complete written thesis: what the business does, why it qualifies, what the bear risks are, what the target horizon is, and what would invalidate the idea.
-No idea is published without a documented thesis — including the downside.
+Every qualifying idea gets a complete written analysis — what the business does, why it qualifies, what the entry plan is, what the price target is, and what would invalidate the thesis.
+No idea is published without documenting the downside.

-Only then does the idea appear here — with the full thesis, qualifying criteria, and time horizon.
+Only then does the idea appear on this page — with the full thesis and a link to the complete analysis.
 Mid-term ideas target a 3–12 month window.
 Long-term ideas are 1–3 year horizon plays.
-Both require the same rigorous process.

 Be the First to Know When Something Qualifies